 When loading the dehydrator make sure to spread out your potato mash so it can dry thoroughly and evenly.

-Use these sheets to prevent your mash from falling through the trays.
+Use these sheets from Amazon to prevent your mash from falling through the trays.

 Once loaded, turn the dehydrator to 120º Fahrenheit and let your potatoes cook for anywhere between 12 to 20 hours.
 Yes, they may take that long.